athenarc/YeSQL/README.md

 ```

 Paste query at `sql_queries/flights.sql` in the terminal.
+Paste query at `sql_queries/zillow.sql` in the terminal.

 The terminal also executes any other queries using the MonetDB's SQL dialect.
-Thus, the user of this terminal can also run the udfs defined at `udfs/flights.py` in isolation.
+Thus, the user of this terminal can also run the udfs defined at `udfs/flights.py` and `udfs/zillow.py` in isolation to run microbenchmarks.
 Also, the user can disable default monetdb's multithreading with `set optimizer='sequential_pipe';` in the terminal.
 This is a specific monetdb command.